-Their names are Puck (black’ish gray), Gandalf the Grey (gray), Snoopy (white body, brown head)
+- Their names are Bumble (all white), Gandalf the Grey (grey), Puck (black’ish gray), and Snoopy (white body, brown head).

-The number one thing about goats is to close all gates, doors and lids before exiting.
-A forgetful moment means a goat in the food bin.
+- The number one thing about goats is to close all gates, doors and lids before exiting.
+A forgetful moment means a goat in the food bin and they will escape.
 Yes, they are that smart.

 Conditions to be aware of